thomasahle/ziplm/README.md

 One way to think about this is that each possible token/character, $x$, has an output probability $p(x|c)$ given the context, $c$.
 An ideal compressor would use $\log_2(1/p(x|c))$ bits to encode character $x$.
 However, the `gzip` command, as used in the ZipLM, has to output a number of bytes.
-So the real valued $\log_2(1/p(x|c))$ gets "rounded" either up or down.
+So the real-valued $\log_2(1/p(x|c))$ gets "rounded" either up or down.

 Why does Beam search help?
 With Beam search we are basically asking the question: "Given I'm going to write 100 characters, which _complete string_ will have the smallest compression".
-Of course actually answering this question would require a "complete search" rather than a "beam search", but this is the question we are approximating the answer to as we increase the beam width.
+Of course, actually answering this question would require a "complete search" rather than a "beam search", but this is the question we are approximating the answer to as we increase the beam width.
 Now we are asking for an approximation to $\log_2(1/p(x_1x_2x_3|c)) = \log_2(1/p(x_1|c)) + \log_2(1/p(x_1x_2|cx_2)) + \log_2(1/p(x_3|cx_2x_2))$, which is a larger number, and so the "rounding" effects are less pronounced.

 ## Making it faster by delving into gzip itself

 The main issue with scaling the Beam search algorithm is that the original ZipLM compresses the entire "training" string every time we generate a new set of logprobs like this: `len(self.compressor.compress("".join([self.training, prefix, v]).encode()))`.
-This approach may be fine for the original greedy sampling approach, but with beam search we are doing a lot more calls to logprob, so this gets slow.
+This approach may be fine for the original greedy sampling approach, but with beam search, we are doing a lot more calls to logprob, so this gets slow.
 What we'd like instead is a "progressive" encoder, that allows us to compress the training text once, and only pay a constant price per new character measured.
-This is a big more tricky than it might seem at first, since the gzip algorithm keeps an internal buffer of the input we give it.
+This is a bit more tricky than it might seem at first since the gzip algorithm keeps an internal buffer of the input we give it.
 So most of the time, as we show it new text, it doesn't output anything.
 This doesn't mean that the new text has 0 entropy.
 It just means that gzip is still waiting for more text to decide how to encode it.

 I eventually came up with the following solution: